 The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve the systems of democracy and justice in the United States.
 We work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.
 The Brennan Center’s work ranges from voting rights to census protection, from ending mass incarceration to preserving constitutional protections in the fight against terrorism.
 Part think tank, part advocacy group, part cutting-edge communications hub, we start with rigorous research.
 We craft innovative policies.
 And we fight for them—in the courts, in Congress and the states, and the court of public opinion.

-The Brennan Center’s Justice Program seeks to improve our criminal justice system by ending mass incarceration while keeping the country safe.
-The program blends law, policy, and economics to produce new empirical analyses and advance innovative policy solutions to advance this goal.
+Our Justice Program seeks to secure our nation’s promise of equal justice for all by creating a rational, effective, and fair justice system.
+Its priority focus is to reduce mass incarceration while keeping down crime.
+The program melds law, policy, and economics to produce new empirical analyses and innovative policy solutions to advance this critical goal.

 The Brennan Center for Justice is committed to a workplace based on equal opportunity and a strong belief in the increased effectiveness that comes from a diverse workforce.
 To this end, Brennan Center